 The fields required are in the Settings screen

 - From Email Address is the email address that the site will send all emails from.
 It will often be a support or info email address.
 We recommend that you do not use alias accounts as they seem to be more susceptible to spam filtering.
 The From Name will be the email accounts From Name.

 - SMTP Host.
 This will be available from your email service provider.
 If you use Office 365 it will be smtp.office365.com If you use Gmail it will be smtp.gmail.com.

 - SMTP SSL Enabled.
 This will be available your email service provider.
 Usually, this will be ticked, as most email services use secure transmissions.

 - SMTP User Name.
-Usually, this is your email address.
+Usually, it is the same as your email address.
 It will be available your email service provider.